darius/traitor/bastiat-the-law.md

 redirected to its opposite!
 The Law become tool of all the cupidities, instead of their brake!
 The Law itself achieving the iniquity it had the mission to punish!
-Surely here is a grave fact, if it is true, to which I should be permitted to call the attention of my fellow citizens.
+Surely here is a grave fact, if true, which I should be permitted to call to the attention of my fellow citizens.

 ------------------------